genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/authorisation.md

 The RIGHT_SUMMARY table entries are automatically maintained by the system in real time.
 In this way, the rights are easily accessible at speed.
 The GENESIS_AUTH_MANAGER process manages this table's entries automatically.
 So if you add a new user or you update a profile with new rights, the RIGHT_SUMMARY table is updated immediately and all the users in that profile receive the new right automatically.

 :::warning
 This table is only automatically maintained when profile user/right entries are maintained via GENESIS_AUTH_MANAGER business events.
-When updating the data in tables PROFILE_USER or PROFILE_RIGHT via other means (e.g. DbMon or SendIt) then the RIGHT_SUMMARY table will not be automatically maintained.
+If you update the data in the tables PROFILE_USER or PROFILE_RIGHT via other means (e.g. **DbMon** or **SendIt**) then the RIGHT_SUMMARY table will not be maintained automatically.
-In such situations (e.g. setting up a brand new environemnt and bulk loading data into the tables) then the `~/run/auth/scripts/ConsolidateRights.sh` script should be run and will scan all entries in PROFILE_USER and PROFILE_RIGHT and populate RIGHT_SUMMARY accordingly.
+In such situations (e.g. setting up a brand new environemnt and bulk loading data into the tables) then the `~/run/auth/scripts/ConsolidateRights.sh` script must be run.
+This scans all entries in PROFILE_USER and PROFILE_RIGHT and populates RIGHT_SUMMARY withe the correct data.
 :::
 #### Sample explanation

 See the following simple system set-up.
-We have a set of entities (our user, rights and profiles), a set of profile mappings (to users and rights) and finally the resultant set of right entries we would see in RIGHT_SUMMARY
+We have a set of entities (our user, rights and profiles), a set of profile mappings (to users and rights) and, finally, the resultant set of right entries we would see in RIGHT_SUMMARY

 ![](/img/user-profile-rights-example-simple.png)

 So here we have:
-* 3 profiles each with particular rights assigned
+* 3 profiles, each with particular rights assigned
 * 4 users
     * 3 of which simply have one profile assigned each
-    * 1 of which Jenny.Super - Is assigned to have all rights
+    * 1 of which, Jenny.Super - is assigned to have all rights

 Looking at the resulting right entries, we see the 3 users with a single profile simply have the same rights as their given profile.
-However, Jenny has multiple profiles, and the resulting right entries she has is the superset of all of the rights which those profiles have assigned.
+However, Jenny has multiple profiles, and the resulting right entries she has is the superset of all of the rights in all those profiles .

 Another way of achieving this same set-up would be to have a fourth profile, say SUPER, as per below, and to have all rights assigned to it, and Jenny.Super assigned just to the one profile:

 ![](/img/user-profile-rights-example-super.png)

-Note how we now have an extra profile, and edits to the PROFILE_USER and PROFILE_RIGHT entries, but still see the same resulting rights
+Note how we now have an extra profile, and edits to the PROFILE_USER and PROFILE_RIGHT entries, but still see the same resulting rights.

-As you can tell, this enables you to build powerful combinations, and since Users, Profiles and Profile_Users and Profile_Rights are all editable by system administrators, they can build their own set-up that makes sense for their organisation's set-up.
+As you can tell, this enables you to build powerful combinations, and since Users, Profiles, Profile_Users and Profile_Rights are all editable by system administrators, they can build their own set-up that makes sense for their organisation's set-up.

 #### Good design practice

-Having profiles as an intemediary between users and rights allows admin users of the system to create complex permission models with no code change.
-Rights codes generally need to be added to the code, although simple to do, they require a code change.
-Our advice is to design applications with enough granularity in the rights to ensure code change isn't required.
+Having profiles as an intemediary between users and rights enabkes admin users of the system to create complex permission models with no code change.
+Rights codes generally need to be added to the code.
+Although this is simple to do, it requires a code change.
+Our advice is to design applications with enough granularity in the rights to ensure that code changes aren't required.

-### Entity level (row level)
+### Entity-level (row-level)

 The GENESIS_AUTH_PERMS process runs automatically on start-up and creates a memory-mapped file that acts as a big key-value pair.
 For example, User J has access to Counterparty 1, User K has access to Counterparty 2, User L has access to Counterparty 1, User M has access to Counterparty 4, etc. If there is no appropriate entry in the file, the user won’t have access.

-You must keep the process running, as it maintains itself automatically whenever any permissions change.
-If a permission is changed this way, then the change is automatically reflected on screen.
+You must keep the GENESIS_AUTH_PERMS process running, as it maintains itself automatically whenever any permissions change.
+When a permission is changed, then it is automatically reflected on screen.
 If I have a grid on screen with 4 trades from Counterparty 1 and my permission to view that counterparty is withdrawn, those 4 trades disappear from my screen immediately.

 In many cases, you want different people to have access to different functions and different information, based on their roles.
 In Genesis, users are not permissioned individually for these purposes.
 Instead, permissioning is based on roles.
 You define what information and functions are available to a role, and then you allocate users to these roles.
 We refer to this as dynamic authorisation.
 There is nothing to stop you creating a role that has only one user, of course.

 ## General approach

 On startup, the GENESIS_AUTH_PERMS process performs an initial scan of all entities.
 For each entity found, it performs authorisation against every user in the system.
 This builds a full map of permissioned users.

 By default, any updates to the entity and the USER table will be automatically processed to permission new entities as they are entered into the database.